Are You Taking Vitamin D or Calcium?

-- Listen to the full interview around the 25 minute mark if someone you love has issues with their prostate, with liver infections or liver cancer, and about possibly reversing ALS or Parkinson’s disease related to K2 deficiencies.
+- Listen to the full interview below, around the 25 minute mark, if someone you love has issues with their prostate, with liver infections or liver cancer, and about possibly reversing ALS or Parkinson's disease related to K2 deficiencies.

 - K2 plays a huge role in your chances to get diabetes, and in your insulin sensitivity.

 - Natto has huge amounts of K2-7 and is used in Japan to treat senile dementia.

 - In the Western world we just do not get K2 no matter how good your whole foods diet is, and it plays such a huge role in so many parts of our body functions.